awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 You use the [get\_top\_model\_s3\_uri](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html#sagemaker.workflow.steps.TuningStep.get_top_model_s3_uri) method of the [sagemaker\.workflow\.steps\.TuningStep](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html#sagemaker.workflow.steps.TuningStep) class to get the model artifact from one of the top\-performing model versions\.
 For a notebook that shows how to use a tuning step in a SageMaker pipeline, see [sagemaker\-pipelines\-tuning\-step\.ipynb](https://github.com/aws/amazon-sagemaker-examples/blob/master/sagemaker-pipelines/tabular/tuning-step/sagemaker-pipelines-tuning-step.ipynb)\.

 **Important**
 Tuning steps were introduced in Amazon SageMaker Python SDK v2\.48\.0 and Amazon SageMaker Studio v3\.8\.0\.
 You must update Studio before you use a tuning step or the pipeline DAG doesn't display\.
-To update Studio, see [Update SageMaker Studio](studio-tasks-update-studio.md)\.
+To update Studio, see [Shut down and Update SageMaker Studio](studio-tasks-update-studio.md)\.

 The following example shows how to create a `TuningStep` definition\.